seanchas116/PaintField/readme.txt

 ## - To Build -

-PaintField depends on the following libraries: Qt, libfreeimage, libqjson.
+PaintField depends on the following libraries: Qt 4.8, libfreeimage.
-Before building, make sure that these libraries are installed.
+PaintField requires GCC 4.8+ or Clang 3.2+.
+MSVC is not supported.

 To build PaintField, follow these steps:

 	1. Copy or link Malachite[github.com/iofg2100/Malachite] source directory as src/libs/Malachite.
 Malachite readme file will be placed in src/libs/Malachite.
-	2. Build PaintField.
+	2. Build PaintField (using Qt Creator is the easiest way).

-Now you can start using PaintField!!

 ## - Planned Features -

 ### System:
-v	Multi-window editing
+v	Multi-tab editing
 v	Hierarchical layer structure v	Customizable key config v	Plugin system